CherryFramework/cherry-popups/readme.txt

 When it comes to customization, Cherry PopUp offers many options to choose from.
 You can freely modify the look of your pop-up windows by defining its shape, color scheme, background type, etc.
 Here is a list of options that you can use to reshape your pop-ups:

-* Popup layout type: allows you to choose between center, center & full width and bottom & full width views.
+* Popup layout type: allows you to choose between center, center & full width and bottom & full width views;
 * Show/Hide animation: allows you to apply fade, scale or move up animations;
 * Base style preset: offers several styles for a better compatibility of your pop-ups with the design of your website;
-* Container background type and color/image: lets you choose, whether to use an image-based or a single-color background.
-* Container opacity, width and height: allows you to modify the basic visual parameters of the pop-up container.
+* Popup content type: allows you to choose between subcribe, login register or simple popup type;
+* Show once: PopUp will appears just once and won’t come up when you close it;
+* Base style settings: popup style settings( background type, background color, opacity, width, height, padding, border radius);
+* Overlay settings: overlay style settings( type of overlay, overlay background color, overlay opacity, use Overlay as close button );
+* Custom openning event: define event(click, hover) type and selector for current popup;

 You can also enable, disable or customize the overlay that will cover the content of your page when the pop-up is on.
 Open and Close settings define the conditions under which pop-up windows show up and hide.